 Debugging Code Injection

-When your injected code is not working, check these things in order.
+When your injected code is not working, check these things in order:

+</script>4.
 Look for conflicting code.
-If you have multiple scripts that target the same elements, they can interfere with each other.
+Multiple scripts targeting the same elements can interfere.
 This is especially common with third-party widgets that all try to modify the body or head.

 Performance Impact